This article was last updated on Dec. 6, 2021.

 - Limit the number of attendees as much as possible.

 - Celebrate outside, if you can.
 If that's not possible, gather in an area with good ventilation, such as those with open windows or doors.

-- Stay at least six feet away from others, wear a mask and wash your hands regularly.
+- Consider staying at least six feet away from others, wearing a mask and washing your hands regularly.

 People who have been exposed to someone with coronavirus, are experiencing symptoms or have been diagnosed with COVID-19 should not attend social gatherings at all.
-If you're at an increased risk of severe illness from COVID-19, or live or work with someone at increased risk, you should also avoid in-person gatherings.
+If you're at an increased risk of severe illness from COVID-19, or live with someone at increased risk, you may consider avoiding in-person gatherings.

 - Hold a Zoom gathering.
 After a year of virtual meetings, virtual doctor visits and virtual school, holding a virtual holiday gathering may not sound too appealing.
 But, there are some things you can do to make it special.

 Request that everyone dresses to a theme, like an ugly sweater.
 You can also send one another a special gift and have a virtual secret Santa exchange.
 To make it seem like you're all together, make a holiday playlist that can be shared with others in your family.

 - Give back to those in need.
 Even after a difficult year for many, the holidays are the perfect time to express gratitude and thanks for what you have by helping others.